 job category: a group or class of positions with closely related functions such as: principal, coordinator, or director.

 M: Met

+Mid-year review

 monitoring: to supervise; to check systematically or to scrutinize for the purpose of collecting specified categories of data.
 (For example: principals monitor teacher’s lesson plans, units of study, interactions with students, parents, and each other.)